 You may be surprised to learn that there are benefits to you when using your opposite hand – I know I was.

 It feels awkward and you are likely to have much less control over what your non-dominant hand can do, but when you use your opposite hand you are “growing” your brain!
-I used my injury as a chance to permanently grow my brain for ever more.
+I used my injury as a chance to permanently grow my brain forevermore.

-This is Your Brain
+This Is Your Brain

-The human brain is an organ that improves through mental stimulation.
-The brain continuously adapts, grows and rewires itself through the growth of new neurons.
 When people age, it’s common that they experience memory loss and sometimes their fine motor skills – but unless the mental decline is caused by disease, most age-related memory and motor skill ability loss is from lack of brain exercise.
-If you don’t use your brain, it loses it’s knowledge.
+If you don’t use your brain, it loses its knowledge.

 Using your opposite hand will strengthen neural connections in your brain, and even grow new ones.
 It’s similar to how physical exercise improves your body’s functioning and grows muscles.

-Try using your non-dominant hand to write.
-Use it to control the computer mouse or television remote.
-Brush your teeth with your other hand.
 You’ll probably notice it’s much harder to be precise with your movements.
 When I first started to brush my teeth with my left hand, it was hard to actually move my hand instead of my head.

-Using your left hand might remind you how you felt when you were first learning to write your name, or tie your shoelaces.
+Using your left hand might remind you how you felt when you were first learning to write your name or tie your shoelaces.
 You will probably feel awkward, but this just means you are teaching your brain a new skill.

 Repetitively using your opposite hand will eventually build up the knowledge and ability to use it with better functioning, although it’s probably not going to become as easy to use as your dominant hand.